 The option of where you wish to file is up to you.

-If you wish to file in Chicago, Cook County, Illinois, there is very little law saying that you cannot.
+If you wish to file for divorce in Chicago, Cook County, Illinois, there is very little law saying that you cannot.
 The statute doesn’t even have a requirement that you live in Illinois before filing.

 “The court shall enter a judgment of dissolution of marriage when at the time the action was commenced one of the spouses was a resident of this State or was stationed in this State while a member of the armed services, and the residence or military presence had been maintained for 90 days next preceding the commencement of the action or the making of the finding” 750 ILCS 401(a)